idleberg/sublime-nsis/README.md

 * version information

 #### Examples:
-To quickly add a message box with buttons for "Yes", "No" and "Cancel", you can use the `do:MB_YESNOCANCEL` snippet.
-Thanks to Sublime Text's fuzzy search, typing `doync` (and pressing `Tab`) will insert the following line:
+To quickly add a message box with three buttons labeled "Yes", "No" and "Cancel", you could type something like `doync` to trigger the`do:MB_YESNOCANCEL` snippet.
+This will insert the following line to the current position:

     MessageBox MB_YESNOCANCEL "messagebox_text"

-You can use `Tab` (and `Shift-Tab`) to jump between the segments of the inserted code.
+Use `Tab` to jump between the segments of the code.

-To insert a code block of version information commands, simply type `dover` to trigger the `do:Version Information` snippet.
+To insert a code block of version information commands, you could type `dover` to trigger the `do:Version Information` snippet.
+This will insert several lines of code:

     VIProductVersion "0.0.0.0"
     VIFileVersion "0.0.0.0"